Find the right water testing lab for Food Safety Modernization Act Produce Safety Rule compliance

 Although the Food Safety Modernization Act has added new testing methods to the approval list, finding the right lab still isn't easy.
 Use this map to find a lab near you.

-While most of the Produce Safety Rule (PSR) is either in effect or coming into effect in the next year, when it comes to agricultural water, growers have a little more time get into their routine.
+While the compliance dates for most of the Produce Safety Rule (PSR) have arrived, when it comes to agricultural water, growers have a little more time get into their routine.
 This is because there have been changes to the types of tests allowed under the rule, but this expansion in available tests doesn’t mean finding the right lab will be easy.

 The first consideration in finding a lab is figuring out what kind of water you are using on your farm.
 Water used for frost protection, overhead irrigation and crop sprays (among other things) is categorized as production water.
 Any non-municipal water source where the water touches the portion of the plant that is eventually harvested will need to have a quantitative test, or one that generates a number, performed.